 Last year, I shared a post that laid out the history of my credit card rewards.
-The kind of rewards I’m talking about is signing up for a new credit card just for the free money.
-Back in June, I shared about signing up for the Chase Sapphire Preferred card, and at the time it was offering a 45,000 point bonus (and the first year annual fee of $95 was waived).
+I’m talking about signing up for a new credit card just for the free money.
+Back in June, I shared about signing up for the Chase Sapphire Preferred card, and at the time it was offering a 45,000 point bonus (with the first year annual fee of $95 waived).

-In order to get the 45,000 points, you had to spend $4,000 on the card in the first 3 months as a new card holder (this accounted for 40,000 of the bonus points).
-Then if you added an authorized user you would get an additional 5,000 bonus points (no cost to add an authorized user).
+In order to get the 45,000 points, I had to spend $4,000 on the card in the first three months as a new cardholder (this accounted for 40,000 of the bonus points).
+Then if I added an authorized user I would get an additional 5,000 bonus points (no cost to add an authorized user).
 The cash value for 45,000 points is $450…just for signing up and spending what we were already going to spend.

-We ended up opening another one in my wife’s name and this time she added me as an authorized user.
+We ended up opening a second one in my wife’s name and this time she added me as an authorized user.
 That was another $450.

-This card was really the perfect card based on where a lot of our discretionary spending goes.
-It came with 2X points on all spending for dining and travel, and 1 point for every dollar spent on everything else.
+This was really the perfect card for us, based on where a lot of our discretionary spending goes.
+It came with two points on all spending for dining and travel, and one point for every dollar spent on everything else.
 Over the past 16 months, we have received about $2,000 in cash back from cashing in our points.

 My Next Move